lhs-open/lhs-guide/docs/index.md

 >1.
 LHS Performance Hypothesis: Due to its inherent data-centric ML approach, ML-LHS can ultimately achieve high prediction performance (>95%) for most diseases and conditions.
 >2.
 LHS Equity Hypothesis: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly disseminated ML models and thus help reduce health care disparities in underserved populations.

-The LHS quick guide is part of the [Open LHS Project](https://github.com/lhs-open) on GitHub, aimed to encourage sharing and collaborations for research, development, and implementation of LHS in the emerging field of learning health systems.
+The LHS Practical Guide is part of the [Open LHS Project](https://github.com/lhs-open) on GitHub, aimed to encourage sharing and collaborations for research, development, and implementation of LHS in the emerging field of learning health systems.
 As a dynamic technical documentation for LHS, this guide is published on [GitHub Pages](https://lhs-open.github.io/lhs-guide/).
 It will be updated when new LHS information becomes available.
 It is open source at https://github.com/lhs-open/lhs-guide on GitHub.

 <br>